mmarkus13/yt-dlc/README.md

 You don't need to create a YouTube playlist to download multiple items.

-The wrappers accept multiple URLs in a single command.
+The wrappers pass all additional arguments through to yt-dlp.

-## Download Multiple Videos
+## Multiple Individual Videos

 ```bash
 yt \